 How To Center Text To A Selection In Photoshop

-Select your Rectangular Marquee Tool by pressing M or clicking on the Marquee icon in your toolbar.
+Select your Rectangular Marquee Tool by pressing M or clicking on the Marquee Tool in the Toolbar.

-Select the layer you want to center by clicking on it in your layers panel.
+Select the layer you want to center by clicking on it in the Layers Panel.

-Grab the Move Tool by pressing V or find it in your toolbar.
+Grab the Move Tool by pressing V or find it in the Toolbar.